 Revenue vs. Profit (income): Revenue is the money that is coming in before costs, expenses, taxes, depreciation, etc. are taken out.
 Once those pesky things are taken out you have profit.
 There is gross profit which is revenue – expenses, and and net profit which is revenue – expenses – taxes.
 Then there is retained earnings, which is another step!

 There are many many more (branding, PR, etc.) so if you are unsure, please feel free to ask!

-It is the birth, growth, progression and ultimate passing of any product/service.
-For example a CD came into the market around the early 90s.
+It is the birth, growth, progression, and ultimate passing of any product/service.
+For example, a CD came into the market around the early 90s.
 This is the birth/introduction stage.
-It gained popularity and was one of the most preferred method of data transfer until recently.
-So for the next 10 years it was in the growth and in the early 2010s entered the maturity phase.
-Now in the second half of the 2010s it is in the decline phase.
-Last week I purchased a new laptop and installed Microsoft Office via online.
+It gained popularity and was one of the most preferred data transfer methods until recently.
+So for the next ten years, it was in the growth and in the early 2010s entered the maturity phase.
+Now, it is in the decline phase.
+Microsoft Office is installed online when purchasing a new laptop.
 No more CDs.